chgeuer/python_backup/README.md

 use master
 go

-sp_dboption JLD, 'trunc log on chkpt', 'true' go
+sp_dboption AZU, 'trunc log on chkpt', 'true' go

-use JLD
+use AZU
 go

 if object_id('abc') is null